nordmoen/ERP/README.md

 ### Prerequisites

 V-REP : http://www.coppeliarobotics.com/downloads.html

 C++14

 (Windows): Visual Studio 2017 or higher

 (Windows): After having installed V-REP some files need to be added to the "models" and "scenes" folder.
 The files that need to be copied can be found in the "VREP_Files" directory of the plugin files.
-(1) move the "catModel.ttm" and "Servo_Module.ttm" files to the in the "models" directory.
-(2) move the "DefaultERLight.ttt" file to the "scenes" folder.

 (Linux) : Cmake

 (Linux) : IDE such as CLion